jpmelos/fdintercept/README.md

 # Log all stdin, stdout, and stderr I/O for a Python script.
 fdintercept -- python script.py arg1 arg2

+# Use a specific configuration file
+fdintercept --conf /path/to/config.toml
 ```

 ## Configuration

-It is also possible to set target and log files via a configuration file.
+It is possible to set target and log files via a configuration file.

 fdintercept will look for configuration in these locations, in this order:

-- `~/fdinterceptrc.toml`
+1. Path specified via `--conf` CLI argument
+2. Path specified in `$FDINTERCEPTRC` environment variable
+3. `~/.fdinterceptrc.toml`
-- `$XDG_CONFIG_HOME/fdintercept/rc.toml`
+4. `$XDG_CONFIG_HOME/fdintercept/rc.toml`

 Here are the accepted fields:

 - `target`: The target command that needs to be executed.
-- `stdin_log`: Filename of the log file that will record stdin traffic. if
+- `stdin_log`: Filename of the log file that will record stdin traffic.
+If
   relative, this is relative to the current working directory.
 Default:
   `stdin.log`.
-- `stdout_log`: Filename of the log file that will record stdout traffic. if
+- `stdout_log`: Filename of the log file that will record stdout traffic.
+If
   relative, this is relative to the current working directory.
 Default:
   `stdout.log`.
-- `stderr_log`: Filename of the log file that will record stderr traffic. if
+- `stderr_log`: Filename of the log file that will record stderr traffic.
+If
   relative, this is relative to the current working directory.
 Default:
   `stderr.log`.